vjgegenlicht/CNN4Jets/README.md

 6. Then a training loop will start.
 7. The model will be saved in a *model* file in the folder: **./model**

 Now a model exists, that can be used for the classification itself.
 Creating and training a model will not be done on the computer in the museum.
-Instead a model file and all additional data will be provided beforehand.
+Instead, a model file and all additional data will be provided beforehand.

 To classify a image, two parser arguments exist:

 `--model=<path>` and `--classify=<path>`.

-Using these argument, one can then choose an image file from **./model/image_data** and classify it.
-For example we can classify an image of the *ttbar* dataset:
+Using these arguments, one can then choose an image file from **./model/image_data** and classify it.
+For example, we can classify an image of the *ttbar* dataset:

 `$ python3 main.py --model=./model/model --classify=./model/image_data/ttbar/X_test_i.npy`.